-Top down, bottom up and inside out
+Top-down, bottom-up, and inside out

 A few months ago, in a meeting of the Executive Leadership Team, one of our co-founders mentioned that his daughter had the next day off school, “for a mental health day,” he said.
-No one in the room had to ask why these school children were getting a day off school, instead there was unanimous agreeance about the importance of the day, and the message it sent to the next generation – Mental Health needs to be prioritised.
+No one in the room had to ask why these schoolchildren were getting a day off school, instead, there was unanimous agreeance about the importance of the day, and the message it sent to the next generation – Mental Health needs to be prioritised.
 And so two weeks later, Six Degrees Executive implemented our first ever National Mental Health day.
 A day to spend doing whatever you believed would have a positive impact on your own mental health.
 Whether that be visiting family, playing golf, exercising, spending time with the kids or pets, cooking, anything that provided the space and opportunity to decompress and recharge.

-Beyond our Mental Health days, we know the adverse effects the pandemic has had, and continues to have, a significant toll not only on our team but on their families too.
+Beyond our Mental Health days, we know the adverse effects the pandemic has had and continues to have, a significant toll not only on our team but on their families too.
 We have encouraged our team to take leave if required, adjust or reduce their hours, and speak to their Manager if they are feeling overwhelmed due to their personal circumstances.

-To better support our extended SDE Family holistically during these challenging times, we have extended our Employee Assistance Program to immediate family members (partners / spouses / children), and also offer weekly virtual personal training and meditation sessions that they are invited to attend, each run by qualified coaches.
+To better support our extended SDE Family holistically during these challenging times, we have extended our Employee Assistance Program to immediate family members (partners/spouses/children), and also offer weekly virtual personal training and meditation sessions that they are invited to attend, each run by qualified coaches.

 Long-term effects of short-term plans

-One of the most important things for me as we move forward to the future, and our journey out of the pandemic is that we embrace our learnings from this time.
-It has been said that, “any deep crisis is an opportunity to make your life extraordinary in some way.”
+One of the most important things for me as we move forward to the future and our journey out of the pandemic is that we embrace our learnings from this time.
+It has been said that “any deep crisis is an opportunity to make your life extraordinary in some way.”
 And this is our opportunity to define our new extraordinary.

-We have already started the conversation on what the future might look like and accepted that our offices, teams and ways of working have forever changed.
-They may never look or operate the same again, and has we define our ‘new normal’ it is more important than ever that we are listening to our people and ensuring their wellbeing remains central to our decision making.
-The pandemic sped up our leap into a remote and virtual world, and we have learnt so much about ourselves and each other.
-We learnt that our team was agile with the deployment of some into new growth industries, we uncovered hidden talents and skills (who knew our SC&E consultant could code), we met pets and children, we enjoyed the lack of commute and dinner time with our loved ones, but we also realised just how much we missed being in the company of each other.
+We have already started the conversation on what the future might look like and accepted that our offices, teams, and ways of working have forever changed.
+They may never look or operate the same again, and as we define our ‘new normal’ it is more important than ever that we are listening to our people and ensuring their wellbeing remains central to our decision making.
+The pandemic sped up our leap into a remote and virtual world, and we have learned so much about ourselves and each other.
+We learned that our team was agile with the deployment of some into new growth industries, we uncovered hidden talents and skills (who knew our SC&E consultant could code), we met pets and children, we enjoyed the lack of commute and dinner time with our loved ones, but we also realised just how much we missed being in the company of each other.
 How do we combine all of this to ensure post-COVID Six Degrees maintains culture as its superpower?
 That is our next challenge.
 We will continue to embrace our motto #bravenotperfect, and we will keep asking and listening to our people.

 Never have I appreciated more the opportunity to work with such a courageous and values focussed leadership group.
 Headed up by our CEO Suzie McInerney, and with the full support of our Founding Directors and ELT, they have had to make some tough decisions over the last 6 months, but they have continued to prioritise the wellbeing of the team, and have always been open to any suggestion on how we can better support them.
 They encouraged and fostered a culture that is open and vulnerable, and understood how individualised the impacts of the pandemic were being experienced.
-Importantly, they asked the questions, and were not afraid to listen to the answers.
-We will come out of this different, but we will also be stronger, galvanised and ready for the next challenge.
+Importantly, they asked the questions and were not afraid to listen to the answers.
+We will come out of this different, but we will also be stronger, galvanized, and ready for the next challenge.